-By the end of this course, you will have a greater appreciation and mastery of concepts covered in Korean Beginner 1,2 and 3 and will also be able to:
+By the end of this course, you will have a deeper appreciation and stronger mastery of concepts covered in Korean Beginner 1, 2 and 3 and will also be able to:

-- Describe general directions and means of transportation
+- Give general directions and describe major means of transportation

 - Indicate the sender and recipient of an item or message